jomartin-999/spring-boot-for-vmware-gemfire/documentation/guides/getting-started.md

-If you click on "*Settings*" in the left navigation bar and "REVEAL ENV VARS" you will find the "*Gfsh login string*" that you can use to connect to the Pivotal Cloud Cache cluster using *Gfsh* from your local development environment:
+If you click on "*Settings*" in the left navigation bar and "REVEAL ENV VARS" you will find the "*Gfsh login string*" that you can use to connect to the [vmware-gemfire-name] for TAS cluster using *Gfsh* from your local development environment: